phueb/Zorro/README.md

 Sentences are created using templates, filled with words from custom, human-curated word lists.
 There are 4 phenomena, each consisting of a set of paradigms:
-1. agreement: subject-verb, demonstrative-subject
+1. subject-verb agreement: across 0, 1, or 2 adjectives
+2. demonstrative-subject agreement: across prepositional phrase, or relative clause; in 1 or 2 verb question
-2. irregular verb: active voice, passive voice
+3. irregular verb: active voice, passive voice
-3. quantifiers: TODO
-4. filler-gap: TODO
+4. quantifiers: existential there, superlative
+5. filler-gap: wh-question object, or subject

 ## How words were chosen